 Research and outreach activities at the CU Denver School of Public Affairs are organized under several initiatives:

-- The Buechner Institute for Governance is the School's applied research arm and serves to inform policy development through research and evaluation.
-The Buechner Institute houses 5 research centers and 5 leadership development programs that enable students to help shape policy and gain invaluable experience working on real-world problems.
+- The School of Public Affairs Institute is SPA's applied research arm and serves to inform policy development through research and evaluation.
+The Institute houses 5 research centers and 5 leadership development programs that enable students to help shape policy and gain invaluable experience working on real-world problems.

 - The Wirth Chair in Sustainable Development serves as a community forum and convener, and as a national and global academic center for sustainability issues.
 Its purpose is to foster teaching, learning, collaboration, and communication among those engaged in all sectors on issues related to sustainable development.